ang-yu/Academic_network/guideline for finding handles.md

 2. If multiple accounts appear, check each of them to see whether it is the person who are looking for.
 Pay attention to whether this person follows any sociologists or sociology departments/journals and whether this person tweeted anything sociological.
 The accounts following this person can also give you a hint, but do not confirm a match solely based on that, because sociologists may mistakenly follow someone whose account looks like their friend's.
+If still uncertain, try to see whether the profile photo somehow match the person's photo on the departmental website.

 3. If no account pops up, try search name+sociology and name+school name